Camera, Mic, & Speaker

 give you quick access to all three.
 While talking to someone in FaceTime, you

-can change camera orientation, mute your microphone, move your
+can switch cameras, change camera orientation, mute your microphone, move your

 picture-in-picture display, open another application, and finally, end your